-So be diligent in your research.
+So be diligent in your research since these things change.

 And just like that, you could be a President/Owner/Founder of your very own publishing company.

-Jumping into setting up a LLC, Corporation or Sole Proprietorship can seem pretty monumental and if you’re like me, then you probably like to do your research.
+Jumping into setting up an LLC, Corporation, or Sole Proprietorship can seem pretty monumental, and if you’re like me, then you probably like to do your research.
 Before I jumped into setting up my LLCs, I did my fair share of reading.